Qualytics/userguide/docs/checks/manage-checks.md

 **Step 1:** Navigate to the **Draft** check section, and click on the drafted check that you want to activate, whether you have made changes or wish to activate it as is.

-For Demonstration purpose, we have selected the **"Time Distribution Size"** check.
+For Demonstration purpose, we have selected the **"Metric"** check.

 ![checks-list](../assets/checks/manage-checks/checks-list-light-26.png#only-light)
 ![checks-list](../assets/checks/manage-checks/checks-list-dark-26.png#only-dark)